Humid subtropical climate

-While many subtropical climates tend to be located on the eastern lowlands and coastal areas of landmasses, in some cases, they extend well inland and to a higher latitude, most notably in China and the interior southern United States, where they exhibit more pronounced seasonal variations and sharper contrasts between summer and winter.
-As such, the climate can be said to exhibit somewhat different features depending from the hotter, more mild winter coastal and coastal plain locations.
+While many subtropical climates tend to be located at or near coastal locations, in some cases, they extend inland, most notably in China and the United States, where they exhibit more pronounced seasonal variations and sharper contrasts between summer and winter, as part of a gradient between the hotter tropical climates of the southern coasts and the colder continental climates to the north and further inland.
+As such, the climate can be said to exhibit somewhat different features depending on whether it is found inland, or in a maritime position.

 Characteristics

-Tianfeng Tower, in Ningbo, a humid subtropical climate in China.
+Tianfeng Tower, in Ningbo, a humid subtropical climate city in China.